olivemckenzie2003/belly-button-challenge/README.md

 	"https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css"     	imports bootstrap capabilities into the html file

 	CDN stands for Content Delivery Network or Content Distribution Network.
 It helps us to improve the rendering time and website performance and is an open source front-end development framework for the creation of websites and web apps.
-Enables responsive development of mobile-first website and provides a collection of syntax for template designs.
+It enables responsive development of mobile-first website and provides a collection of syntax for template designs.

-D3 library is used to read in samples.json into the sample.js where it is manipulated for analysis purposes using D3.js (Java Script)
+D3 library is used to read in samples.json into the sample.js file where it is manipulated for analysis purposes using D3js (Java Script)

 In the app.js file

-For each sample a drop down menu showing Sample ID, is used to displayed information from that perticular sample in a horizontal bar chart, gauge chart, buble chart and a  metadata of an individual's demographic information in a information box.
+For each sample a drop down menu showing Sample ID, is used to displayed information from that particular sample in a horizontal bar chart, gauge chart, bubble chart and a  metadata of an individual's demographic information in a information box.

- Horizontal bar chart of of the the top 10 OTUs found in that individual:
+ Horizontal bar chart of the the top 10 OTUs found in that individual:

  	sample_values used as the values